gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 The IP address will be displayed in the `EXTERNAL-IP` field, and should be used to configure the Wildcard DNS entry.
 For more information on creating a wildcard DNS entry, consult the documentation for the DNS server you are using.

 For production deployments of GitLab, we strongly recommend using an [External IP](#external-ip).

-#### External IP

-To provision an external IP on GCP and Azure, simply request a new address from the Networking section.
-Ensure that the region matches the region your container cluster is created in.
-Note, it is important that the IP is not assigned at this point in time.
-It will be automatically assigned once the Helm chart is installed, and assigned to the Load Balancer.

-Now that an external IP address has been allocated, ensure that the wildcard DNS entry you would like to use resolves to this IP.
-Please consult the documentation for your DNS service for more information on creating DNS records.

-Finally, set the `baseIP` setting to this IP address when [deploying GitLab](#configuring-and-installing-gitlab).

 ## Configuring and Installing GitLab